-- CNRA will release a Request for Proposals and onboard a firm. - CNRA and ICARP will continue to leverage the Interagency Resilience Work Group and other interagency channels to get input on implementation progress for the current Strategy, updating existing actions and metrics applicable to the next Strategy, and identifying new actions to include.
-This input is in addition to feedback being collected via regional workshops, tribal listening sessions, and other experts and practitioners across California.
+- CNRA will release a Request for Proposals later this guarter and onboard a firm. - CNRA and ICARP continue to leverage the Interagency Resilience Work Group and other interagency channels to get input on implementation progress for the current Strategy, updating existing actions and metrics applicable to the next Strategy, and identify new actions to include.
+This input supplements feedback being collected via regional workshops, tribal listening sessions, and other experts and practitioners across California.